The ‘Technical Age’ of Ordering Food

 The third way is that they have scanned the menu in as a picture, which will be no good for a Screen Reader user, as there is no text to read.

 Encourage Restaurant Owners to Invest in Accessible Tech

 It sounds like I am moaning, well I suppose I am.
 Now don’t get me wrong, I am grateful that technology has progressed and will allow me to read lots of menus and feel independent, but the issues that people come across, are not ones that can’t be fixed if they wanted to.

-Perhaps, you know someone, are a restaurant owner, or know someone in the industry that may be interested in how to make their website more accessible for all, not just a person who can’t see, but for other people that may have a difficulty in accessing the menus.
+Perhaps, you know someone, are a restaurant owner or know someone in the industry that may be interested in how to make their website more accessible for all, not just a person who can’t see, but for other people that may have difficulty in accessing the menus.